Avaiga/taipy-doc/docs/knowledge_base/tips/long_callbacks/index.md

 This article discusses the concept of long-running callbacks in Taipy, provides usage examples, and illustrates how they enhance the overall user experience.

-# Running functions in Background
+# Running Functions in Background

 Imagine a situation where a callback starts a duty that requires a lot of resources and time to finish.
 To make this work, we can use a straightforward approach: